Thinking about trying your hand at cryptocurrency trading? We’ll help you get started.

 - Exchange – A cryptocurrency exchange allows you to trade Ethereum in tandem with a fiat currency (such as U.S. dollars or British pounds) or other cryptocurrencies (such as Ethereum).
 Exchanges are recommended for more advanced traders, as they’re typically more challenging to navigate than other trading methods.

 - Wallet – A crypto wallet stores the keys used to receive, spend, and track ownership of cryptocurrencies, including Ethereum.
 A crypto wallet can take the form of a digital device, program, or service.
-If you’re trading a significant amount of Ethereum, a crypto wallet offers an extra level of extra security that can be well worth the wallet’s typically reasonable purchase price.
+If you’re trading a significant amount of Ethereum, a crypto wallet offers an extra level of security that can be well worth the wallet’s typically reasonable purchase price.

 Should I trade Ethereum?

-If you don’t want to risk your capital before understanding the process, many trading platforms will let you trade with a demo account, a useful practice technique that will help you get acclimated to trading in real time.
+If you don’t want to risk your capital before understanding the process, many Ethereum trading platforms will let you trade with a demo account, a useful practice technique that will help you get acclimated to trading in real time.

 What is the best way to trade Ethereum for a beginner?